Ken-Ikram-Ali/api-calls/README.md

 ### 3. Retrieve List of Program Board Items

 #### Example 1: Fetch Default Fields for a Board
-This example demonstrates how to retrieve the default fields for a specific board.
+This endpoint retrieves all the items on the board.
 ```python
 import json
 import requests